jjvanzon/JJs-Reference-Architecture/Database Conventions.md

 For test use the prefix “TEST\_” and for acceptance use the prefix “ACC\_”.
 For production use no prefix at all.

 On development databases add the user dev with password dev.
 For test add the user test with password test.
 For acceptance you might use specific user names depending on security demands, otherwise add user name acc with password acc.
-In production databases use the administrator user’s password with the administrator password for databases or create a separate user name for production with a strong password.
+In production databases use the administrator user's password with the administrator password for databases or create a separate user name for production with a strong password.

 Upgrade Scripts